A to-do list of projects. Not to be taken too seriously, and not all about programming.

 - Build a robot hand myself to see if it can be done, with a NN-control scheme based on skin electrode input, and to ideate for my character in Tom’s tabletop RPG game.
 Design a corresponding workshop for the handyman.

 - How can FPGA’s be applied to machine learning?
-The idea of switchable hardware profiles for different NN tasks is really exciting.
+The idea of on-the-fly switchable hardware profiles for different NN tasks is exciting.